Scezaquer/dubious-programming-language/README.md

 ### Priority features

 - TODO: fix problem where structs in function prototypes don't get the path added during typechecking
-- TODO: When reallocating a previously freed block, the old block should be split in two if the new block is smaller than the previous one
-- TODO: Free should merge adjacent free blocks.
 - TODO: std library
 - TODO: Wiki
 - TODO: Void pointers?
 Im not entirely sure I need it as I can already freely cast anything to anything but that would make for more explicit code.
 This may be an alternative/complementary to generics, but I feel like it would be worse